jeffknupp/sandman/docs/using_sandman.rst

 Specifying which HTTP methods are acceptable gives rather coarse control over how a user of the API can interact with our resources.
-For more granular control, custom validation functions can be specified.
+For more granular control, custom a validation function can be specified.
 To do so, simply define a static method named ``validate_<METHOD>``, where ``<METHOD>`` is the HTTP method the validation function should validate.
 To validate the ``POST`` method on ``Genres``, we would define the method ``validate_POST``, like so::